copyleft-org/copyleft-guide/CONTRIBUTING.md

 ## Who Is In Charge?

 Currently, [Bradley M. Kuhn](http://ebb.org/bkuhn/) is the editor-in-chief of this Guide project.
+Bradley shares commit access with Ben Cotton, Donald Roberston, and Engel Nyst.

-However, many other contributors have given patches and improvements to the text.
+Also, many other contributors have given patches and improvements to the text.
 Review the
 [commit log in the Git repository](https://k.copyleft.org/guide/changelog) for more details on who has contributed to the project.